joe-elmoufak/amazon-checkout/README.md

 npx cypress open
 ```

-I also created an actions file that will kick off the test in a github actions runner when a push is made to the repo
+I also created an actions file that will kick off the test in a github actions runner when a push is made to the repo.

+If test fails, then a video playback of the test is stored as part of the build.

 ###  NOTES
 The test fails at the point when I assert that there should be 9 items displayed in the shopping basket list (I add 3 * 3 items over the course of the test).